trisha-fernandes/Data-Analysis-Portfolio/README.md

 # Trisha Fernandes - Data Analyst Portfolio
 ## About
 Hi, I'm Trisha!
 I have 7+ years of work experience which includes 2 in sales and 5+ in marketing.
-I’m passionate about improving efficiency of business operations.
 I seamlessly analyse data with a keen eye for insights & patterns while possessing lateral and creative thinking capabilities.
 Can create visualizations in excel, RStudio, Tableau & Power BI with data storytelling skills that align solutions to the business problem.
 Well versed with cleaning, sorting, filtering & pivoting data in excel, R & using SQL in BigQuery.
 I’m self-motivated with a servant leadership mindset.

 ## Portfolio Projects
+### Adventure Works Power BI Dashboard Capstone Project
+**Goal**: Creating a Power BI Dashboard.

+**Files**:
+1.

 ### Cyclistic Capstone Project

 **Goal**: Converting Casual riders to annual members.